jdedwards3/devextent/content/posts/npm-minify-html.md

 <div>some more text at the bottom</div>
 ```

-**_NOTE_**: A more common scenario than starting with a sample file might be applying the minification step to the output of a build process.
+**Note**: A more common scenario than starting with a sample file might be applying the minification step to the output of a build process.
 If you are interested in seeing an example of how to generate HTML output, here is some info on how to [render EJS files with Node.js](/ejs-render-file/).
 The steps in that article can be extended to create a static site generator, and the html-minifier package can be included and used as part of the build process.

 ### package.json